daysonn/daysonn/README.md

 - ⚡ Fun fact: ...
 -->

+- My name is Dayson Nascimento and I currently work as a data scientist
 - 🔭 I’m currently working on Natural Language Processing (NLP) using machine learning algorithms: specifically on long text automatic summarization.
 As a long-term objective, I aim to use those algorithms for transfer-learning in different domains.
 Reach me for ideas!